tommy-chin/kickstarter-analysis/README.md

 ## Results
 #### Theater Outcomes Based on Launch Dates Results
-From the Theater Outcomes Based on Launch Date chart, it was determined that Kickstarters that started in the month of May had the greatest number of successful outcomes.
-It was also determined that Kickstarters that started in the month of December had the least number of successful outcomes.
+From the Theater Outcomes Based on Launch Date chart, it was found that Kickstarters that started in the month of May had the greatest number of successful outcomes.
+Kickstarters that started in the month of December had the least number of successful outcomes.
 #### Outcomes Based on Goals Results
 From the Outcomes Based on Goals chart, it was determined that Kickstarters that had funding goals of between $35,000 to $44,999 seemed to have a very high success percentage.
 Funding goals of $45,000 and over had a drastic drop in success percentage.
 #### Analysis Limitations